 Do I need to tell a life insurance company about my past drug use?

 If an insurance company asks about it then, yes, otherwise, you would be invalidating your insurance.
 You do have to answer a number of questions in relation to your health and amongst these will be the question that asks you about drug use.
-If you choose not to answer the question then your application will not be complete and won't progress.
-If you answer it dishonestly, you may invalidate your policy.
+If you choose not to answer the question then your life insurance application will not be complete and won't progress.
+Lying about drug use, whether by omitting information that you have directly been asked or by stating untruths will leave no room space to contest a declined claim if this happens.
+All life insurance policies work on the premise that you have been honest when you entered into a contract with the life insurance company.

 What questions will a life insurer ask about my drug use?